Our Organisation Search Quick Links

 Background

-AFFOR addresses this challenge by integrating economic, carbon, and biodiversity modules into a modelling framework.
-AFFOR builds on earlier Teagasc forest bioeconomic models and the Teagasc forest valuation software and utilises Teagasc National Farm Survey data to generate farm-level analyses of afforestation returns, enabling evidence-based policy interventions to promote land-use change in line with national and EU climate goals.
+AFFOR addresses this challenge by integrating economic, carbon, and biodiversity modules into a unified modelling framework.
+AFFOR builds on earlier Teagasc forest bioeconomic models and the Teagasc (FIVE) forest valuation tool, which provides forest costs and incomes and utilises Teagasc National Farm Survey (NFS) data and EPA National Inventory Report (NIR, 2018), to generate farm-level analyses of afforestation financial and carbon returns.
+Combined with expert surveys of biodiversity value, this facilitates evidence-based policy interventions to promote land-use change in line with national and EU climate goals.

 • Develop a national afforestation model that integrates private economic returns, carbon sequestration values and biodiversity outcomes.